SACGF/shariant_docs/docs/integration/basics/getting_started.md

 Your **lab record id** should be a number like "10125" which doesn't mean anything and can only be matched to a sample or patient if you have access to your own secured patient record system or a record of the mappings.

+## Step 4 : Hosting the connector

+Some labs will find it difficult to run arbitrary code on a machine in their domain without violating IT policies.
+Shariant maintains several s3 buckets where clients can upload files to be automatically mapped.

+Discuss with the Shariant team if you think this will be a part of your solution.

-## Step 4 : Maintenance & user interaction
+## Step 5 : Maintenance & user interaction

 The Shariant API will return error messages for records that fail variant matching or are missing mandatory fields.
 Someone needs to periodically examine these logs and resolve any issues.